-CBAM-BTS browser
+CBAM BTS browser

-Use CBAM to browse the CICS business transaction services objects (process-types, processes, activities, containers, events and timers) known to this region.
+You can use the CBAM transaction to browse the CICS business transaction services objects (process-types, processes, activities, containers, events, and timers) known to your region.

 CBAM is a menu-driven transaction.
 The menus are hierarchically organized.
 By navigating downwards through the menus, you can display: